Matter and forces near physical black holes: Physical black holes

 \section{Physical black holes}

-The self-consistent approach is best illustrated by the example of regular black holes.
-Fig.~\ref{fig:rbh}(a) is a sketch of a generic regular black hole, and Fig.~\ref{fig:rbh}(b) illustrates the features that necessarily arise when this putative object is treated as a physical black hole.
+The self-consistent approach is best illustrated by the example of regular black holes (RBHs).
+Figure~\ref{fig:rbh}(a) is a sketch of a generic regular black hole, and Fig.~\ref{fig:rbh}(b) illustrates the features that necessarily arise when this putative object is treated as a physical black hole.

-A general spherically symmetric metric in Schwarzschild coordinates is given by \cite{C:92,vF:15}
+A general spherically symmetric metric in Schwarzschild coordinates is given by \cite{HE:73,vF:15}

 where $r$ is the circumferential radius and $d\Omega_2$ is the area element on a unit two-sphere.
 These coordinates provide geometrically preferred foliations with respect to Kodama time \cite{vF:15}.
 Some of the derivations become more transparent when they are expressed in radiative coordinates.
 Using the advanced null coordinate $v$, the metric is written as